tha061/DataRing/Readme.md

+#NOTE:
+For dataring, we only work with the native folder currently.
+The files for implementing new features to ec-elgamal are ecelgamal.h, ecelgamal.c and testing.cpp!!!

 # EC-ElGamal

 This repository contains a C implementation of the additive homomorphic elliptic curve based EL-Gamal cryptographic scheme and a corresponding Java JNI wrapper.
 The elliptic curve operations of OpenSSL are used for the implementation.